Optimizing the illiquidity risk premium

 Illiquidity risk is a potentially appealing means of generating additional yields in a low-return world.
-The authors of this 10-page document discuss three different dimensions of illiquidity risk premium that investors should demand for a given asset.
+This document discusses three different dimensions of illiquidity risk premium that investors should demand for a given asset.

 Investing in illiquid assets: A review (Robeco, September 2015)